-A final summary or conclusion should be provided at the end of the paper.
-The purpose of this last paragraph is to sum up the most important points of the paper, consolidating your ideas and helping the reader to digest the messages contained within the article.
+A summary or conclusion should be provided at the end of the article to sum up the most important points, consolidate your ideas and help the reader digest the messages contained within the article.

 Medications.
 Generic names should be used to describe medications used in treatment.
 Any recommendations made for the use of medications 'off label' should be clearly indicated as such in the text.